-Lakeland’s Comprehensive Plan (often called the 'Comp Plan') is a ten-year blueprint to guide future growth of the city, striking a delicate balance between economic development, sustainability, and quality of life.
+Lakeland’s Comprehensive Plan (often called the 'Comp Plan') is a 10-year blueprint to guide future growth of the city, striking a delicate balance between economic development, sustainability and quality of life.

 It examines relevant information such as population projections, the pattern of existing development, the suitability of land for development, the capacity of public facilities to serve future development, and the city's financial capacity to make improvements to those facilities.

 It establishes official city policies toward land use and growth.
 It includes a Future Land Use Map that regulates the general type of land use that is allowed (commercial, industrial, residential, etc.) and the maximum density (living units per acre) or intensity (square feet of building area) of those uses.

 The State of Florida requires all counties and municipalities to adopt comprehensive plans.
 (Chapter 163.3177 of Florida Statutes)

 All land use decisions made by the City must be in conformance with the Comprehensive Plan.

 The current Comprehensive Plan -- Our Community 2030 -- is a vision and roadmap for Lakeland’s future.
 It balances the need to preserve our rich history while accommodating development and encouraging innovation.
 It includes goals and policies to guide City decisions about where to build new jobs and housing; where to make capital investments in roads, utilities, and parks; how to preserve and improve existing neighborhoods.